facetorched/tfc-plus-aesthetics/README.md

 - **Crystals**
   - Clusters generate in caves based on rock type.
   - Can be broken with a pickaxe to obtain gemstones
-  - Can be broken with a chisel to obtain the Crystal block itself
+  - Right click with a chisel to obtain the Crystal block itself

 # Instructions for configuration